 Some helpful grep choices:

-– Ignore case distinctions in patterns-R
+• -i – Ignore case distinctions in patterns

-– Recursively search subdirectories-c
+• -R – Recursively search subdirectories

-– Invert match, print non-matching strains
+• -v – Invert match, print non-matching strains

-means that you can search recordsdata and output for key phrases or patterns rapidly.
+grep means that you can search recordsdata and output for key phrases or patterns rapidly.
 It’s invaluable for parsing logs, looking supply code, matching regexes, and extracting information.

 12. awk – Sample Scanning And Processing Language

-command permits extra superior textual content processing based mostly on specified patterns and actions.
+The awk command permits extra superior textual content processing based mostly on specified patterns and actions.
 It operates on a line-by-line foundation, splitting every line into fields.

 awk syntax is: